ExFace/Core/Docs/documentation/screenshots.md

 ## Live-Screenshots (UXON-description)

-Instead of adding a static image, you can describe a screen and it's data in UXON and let the platform generate the corresponding widget in the current template.
+Instead of adding a static image, you can describe a screen and it's data in UXON and let the platform generate the corresponding widget in the current facade.
 A the moment, this is only possible in very few situations, but we are working hard to make this approach widely usable.